Board of Regents

-Dr. Don I. Tharpe’s career in association management spaned more than 30 years.
+Dr. Don I. Tharpe’s career in association management spanned more than 30 years.
 Tharpe served as Chief Operations Officer of the Certified Financial Planner Board of Standards, Inc. Dr. Tharpe also served as President & CEO of the Pan American Health and Education Foundation.
 Tharpe served as President & CEO of the Congressional Black Caucus Foundation.
 Prior to that appointment he was Executive Vice President and Chief Operating Officer of the Council on Foundations.
 Dr. Tharpe was also Executive Director of the Association of School Business Officials International (ASBO).
-For more than seven years prior to his work with ASBO, Tharpe held multiple senior positions at the American Vocational Association (AVA).
+For more than seven years prior to his work with ASBO, Tharpe held several senior positions at the Association for Career and Technical Education (ACTE).

-Prior to his career in association management Tharpe was employed at the Missouri State Department of Education.
+Prior to his career in non-profit management Tharpe was employed at the Missouri State Department of Education.

-In addition to Dr. Tharpe’s extensive management background, he has consulted for a number of non-profit organizations, written numerous articles on association management and served on the board of several nonprofit organizations.
+In addition to Dr. Tharpe’s extensive non-profit management background, he has consulted for a number of organizations, authored numerous articles on association management and served on the board of several nonprofit organizations.

 He is also a member of the American Society of Association Executives (ASAE) and a former vice chair of its board.
 As well, Tharpe is an ASAE Fellow.

 Dr. Tharpe has served as a board member for The United Way of the Bluegrass in Lexington, KY and was a member of its finance committee.
-He also served as a member of the Kentucky Judicial Conduct Commission.
+He also served as a member of the Bluegrass Area Chapter of the American Red Cross also located in Lexington, KY.
+Dr. Tharpe also served on the Kentucky Judicial Conduct Commission.

 Tharpe is a graduate of Murray State University (KY) where he received both his undergraduate and graduate degrees.
 Dr. Tharpe received the 2005 Distinguished Alumnus Award from Murray State University as well as the 2018 African American Heritage Lifetime Achievement Award.
-Dr. Tharpe is currently the Vice Chair of Murray State University’s Board of Regents and also chairs its audit and compliance committee.
 He earned his doctorate from Virginia Polytechnic & State University in Blacksburg, VA.
 His term on the Murray State Board expires in 2023.

 Dr. Jessica Evans is the Director of Assessment and Accreditation for the College of Education and Human Services at Murray State University in Murray, Kentucky.
 Dr. Evans received her EdD in Educational Psychology and Technology with a concentration in Higher Education Learning from The Chicago School of Professional Psychology.
 After completing her undergraduate studies at the University of Phoenix, Dr. Evans attended Murray State University where she received both a Master of Science degree in Organizational Communication and a Master of Science degree in Human Development and Leadership.
 She is a native of Memphis, Tennessee.